sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 **Counterfactual textual baselines:**

-During our experiments, certain results raised questions about the validity of our models' performance.
-To address this, we incorporated counterfactual textual baselines to rigorously assess whether observed improvements were genuinely due to the models' capabilities or attributable to other factors:
+During our experiments, we encountered some intriguing results that warranted further investigation.
+To ensure the validity of our findings and rule out any counterfactual explanations, we introduced counterfactual textual baselines.
+These baselines allowed us to rigorously test whether the observed improvements were truly due to the models' capabilities or stemmed from other factors.
+Unfottunately, these baselines revealed that the promising results were more elusive than we hoped.

 * Random texts: feeding the LLM with randomly generated sentences comprised of varying random words.
 This baseline evaluate whether the LLM actually utilize the content of tweets.
 * Shuffled tweets: feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
 This baseline assess the model reliance on temporal narratives.